 The state Growth Management Act provides guidance for managing a revenue shortfall.

 The following actions can be used to balance the funding shortfall of the plan:

 - 1. Reduce transportation funding needs;

 - 2. Develop new revenue options;

 - 3. Change LOS; or

 - 4. Change land use.

-T-405 During review of its Comprehensive Plan, King County should consider and address any potential shortfalls likely to occur between expected revenues and ((needed improvement)) costs to maintain, preserve and improve existing transportation infrastructure and service levels.
+- T-405 During review of its Comprehensive Plan, King County should consider and address any potential shortfalls likely to occur between expected revenues and needed improvement-costs to preserve and maintain existing transportation infrastructure and service levels.
 Such review could include a reassessment of land use, growth targets, LOS standards, and revenue availability.

 T-406 King County shall continually work to improve the efficiency of its operations and delivery of projects and services in order to minimize the need for new revenue sources.

-T-407 New funding sources should be identified and pursued that would provide adequate and sustainable resources for transportation system ((improvements)) investments, are not regressive, and whenever possible provide multi-jurisdictional benefits.
+T-407 New funding sources should be identified and pursued that would provide adequate and sustainable resources for transportation system improvements investments and whenever possible provide multi-jurisdictional benefits.
 T-408 King County should leverage partnership opportunities, grants and other cooperative funding mechanisms to help finance transportation services, infrastructure and facility improvements.
 T-409 King County shall maximize its efforts to obtain federal and state funding for its transportation services, infrastructure and facility improvements.